Iron supplement: By injection

 Iron therapy (intravenously or intramuscular) is given when therapy by mouth has failed (not tolerated), oral absorption is seriously compromised (by illnesses, or when the person cannot swallow), benefit from oral therapy cannot be expected, or fast improvement is required (for example, prior to elective surgery).
 Parenteral therapy is more expensive than oral iron preparations and is not suitable during the first trimester of pregnancy.

 There are cases where parenteral iron is preferable over oral iron.
-These are cases where oral iron is not tolerated, where the haemoglobin needs to be increased quickly (e.g. postpartum, postoperatively, post-transfusion), where there is an underlying inflammatory condition (e.g. inflammatory bowel disease) or renal patients, the benefits of parenteral iron far outweigh the risks.
+These are cases where oral iron is not tolerated, where the hemoglobin needs to be increased quickly (e.g. postpartum, postoperatively, post-transfusion), where there is an underlying inflammatory condition (e.g. inflammatory bowel disease) or renal patients, the benefits of parenteral iron far outweigh the risks.

 Low-certainty evidence suggests that IBD-related anemia treatment with intravenous (IV) iron infusion may be more effective than oral iron therapy, with fewer people needing to stop treatment early due to adverse effects.
 The type of iron preparation may be an important determinant of clinical benefit.
 Moderate-certainty evidence suggests response to treatment may be higher when IV ferric carboxymaltose, rather than IV iron sucrose preparation is used, despite very-low certainty evidence of increased adverse effects, including bleeding, in those receiving ferric carboxymaltose treatment.

 In many cases, use of intravenous iron such as ferric carboxymaltose has lower risks of adverse events than a blood transfusion and, as long as the person is stable, is a better alternative.
 Ultimately this always remains a clinical decision based on local guidelines, although national guidelines are increasingly stipulating IV iron in certain groups of patients.

 A Cochrane Review of controlled trials comparing intravenous (IV) iron therapy with oral iron supplements in people with chronic kidney disease, found low-certainty evidence that people receiving IV-iron treatment were 1.71 times as likely to reach their target hemoglobin levels.
 Overall, hemoglobin was 0.71g/dl higher than those treated with oral iron supplements.
 Iron stores in the liver, estimated by serum ferritin, were also 224.84 μg/L higher in those receiving IV-iron.
 However, there was also low-certainty evidence that allergic reactions were more likely following IV-iron therapy.
 It was unclear whether the type of iron therapy administration affects the risk of death from any cause, including cardiovascular, or whether it may alter the number of people who may require a blood transfusion or dialysis.